Gargi College: Academic activities

 The college arranges inter-disciplinary seminars at national level every year.
 Research is encouraged even at the undergraduate level.
 Summer workshops are conducted regularly for science students.
 Students regularly make presentations in departmental activities.

 The result of the last two years University examinations records 99% pass and about 45-50% first divisions.
 On an average about 10 students obtain positions within the top 3 of the University of Delhi and about 35 within the top 5 of the South Campus.

 Rankings

-College ranked 16th among colleges in India by the National Institutional Ranking Framework during 2020..
+Gargi College ranked 31st among colleges in India by the National Institutional Ranking Framework in 2023 and 2024.

 Gargi has been ranked 9th among art colleges of India according to the India Today Survey, 2016. and 7th in the Department of Sciences.

 Student life

 Sports programmes

 Gargi College owns a sports field where students train in various sports.
 Its students have been selected to represent DU in state and national tournaments in Judo, Basketball, Taekwondo, Volleyball and Tennis.
 In 2012, Gargi students emerged as chess champions of DU and the Judo team was runner up.
 In 2013, the college won gold medal in athletics and Judo and emerged second in tennis tournaments of DU and volleyball team also doing well.